mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_04/instructions.md

 }
 ```

-Now we can refactor our `getUserInfo` function and simplify by wrapping it with `errorHandler` method:
+Now you can refactor your `getUserInfo` function and simplify by wrapping it with `errorHandler` method:

 ```dart
   Future<dynamic> getUserInfo() async {